rachanamarri/Housekeeper/Sprint1.md

 <h2>Backend Development</h2>

   <h3>Tech Stack: Golang, SQLite3</h3>

+1. Database Development
+	a.
+Created the database schema using the "struct"s.
+Initialising the database using the GORM(ORM library in golang)
-1. Database Development - Created database with tables to store seekers, service_and_providers, logins and bookings Details.
+	b.
+Populated the tables to store seekers, service_and_providers, logins and bookings details when the appropriate routes are hit.

+2. Run the server on port :8080 using gin framework.

-2. API Development : Routes for every different functionality
+3. API Development : Routes for every different functionality
 	1. /seeker_registration : Stores the seeker related data into the "seekers" table and the seeker's login credentials into logins table.
 	2. /service_registration: Stores the provider and their service related data into the service_and_providers table and the provider's login credentials into 		logins table.
 	3. /seeker_login: Authenticates and authorizes login for the seeker (through email id and password